-- If the 5GS is configured to operate as Boundary Clock as described in IEEE Std 1588-2019 [126], the UPF/NW-TT regenerates the Sync messages based on the received Sync messages for the Master ports in NW-TT and DS-TT(s).
+- If the 5GS is configured to operate as Boundary Clock as described in IEEE Std 1588 [126], the UPF/NW-TT regenerates the Sync messages based on the received Sync messages for the Master ports in NW-TT and DS-TT(s).
 The NW-TT/UPF forwards the regenerated Sync messages to the PDU session(s) related to the Master ports in the DS-TT(s).

-- If the 5GS is configured to operate as a Transparent Clock as described in IEEE Std 1588-2019 [126], the UPF/NW-TT forwards the received Sync messages to DS-TT(s) via all PDU Sessions terminating to this UPF, and to NW-TT ports, except toward the ingress PTP port in the ingress TT.
+- If the 5GS is configured to operate as a Transparent Clock as described in IEEE Std 1588 [126] and the PTP port in ingress TT is in Passive state or Master state, the UPF/NW-TT does not further propagate the PTP messages.
+If the PTP port in the ingress TT is in Slave state, the UPF/NW-TT forwards the received Sync messages to DS-TT(s) via all PDU Sessions terminating to this UPF, and to NW-TT ports, except toward the ingress PTP port in the ingress TT.